junxit/us-congress-bills-112/metadata.md

 - 2012-06-08 — The previous question was ordered pursuant to the rule. (consideration: CR H3688)
 - 2012-06-08 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
 - 2012-06-11 — Received in the Senate and Read twice and referred to the Committee on Appropriations.
+- 2012-08-02 — Committee on Appropriations.
+Reported by Senator Nelson NE, with an amendment in the nature of a substitute.
+With written report No. 112-197.
+- 2012-08-02 — Committee on Appropriations.
+Reported by Senator Nelson NE, with an amendment in the nature of a substitute.
+With written report No. 112-197.
+- 2012-08-02 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 466.